EMPTYVOID-DEV/Altron/README.md

 ## Data Structure

-The rich text editor works with a specific data structure known as `dataBlock`.
-This type includes:
+The rich text editor operates on a distinct data structure known as `dataBlock`.
+This type encompasses:

-- `image`: Represents image blocks with data such as **base64** representation, name, and caption.
+- `image`: Represents image blocks with data such as base64 representation, name, and caption.
-- `paragraph`: Basic text blocks.
+- `paragraph`: Fundamental text blocks.
 - `code`: Code blocks with text content and a specified programming language.
 - `quote`: Text quotes with owner attribution.
 - `header`: Header blocks with different levels (1 to 4) and associated text.